PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 1. **Encapsulation**: Bundles data (variables) and methods (functions) that operate on the data into a single unit or class, restricting direct access to some of the object’s components.

+2. **Abstraction**: Hides complex implementation details and shows only the necessary features of an object, often through abstract classes and interfaces.

-2. **Inheritance**: Allows a new class (subclass) to inherit properties and behavior (methods) from an existing class (superclass), promoting code reuse.
+3. **Inheritance**: Allows a new class (subclass) to inherit properties and behavior (methods) from an existing class (superclass), promoting code reuse.

-3. **Polymorphism**: The word polymorphism means having many forms.Polymorphism allows us to perform a single action in different ways.
+4. **Polymorphism**: The word polymorphism means having many forms.Polymorphism allows us to perform a single action in different ways.
 We can perform polymorphism in java by method overloading and method overriding.

-5. **Abstraction**: Hides complex implementation details and shows only the necessary features of an object, often through abstract classes and interfaces.

 ---------------------------------------